psin36/dlaas-seedbank-spanish-to-english/README.md

 ## Creating a [IBM][ibmcloud] Account

   1. Go to [https://console.ng.bluemix.net/](https://console.ng.bluemix.net/)
-  2. Create a IBM ID if required.
+  2. Create an IBM ID if required.
   3. Log in with your IBM ID (the ID used to create your Bluemix account)

 **Note:** The confirmation email from IBM Cloud mail take up to 1 hour.

 ## Setup your local environment to interact with IBM Cloud

-1. Open Terminal window
+1. Download the [WML-setup-scripts][setup_scripts].

-2. Change to [`WML-setup-scripts/scripts/install-wml-cli/`][setup_scripts] directory
+2. Open Terminal and move into the directory containing the scripts.

 3. Run the appropraite script (`windows_wmlcli_setup.bat` or `linux-osx_wmlcli_setup.sh`) to install Bluemix CLI